sjpfenninger/vis-tutorial/README.md

 A tutorial on how to visualise data with Python, consisting of three Jupyter Notebooks:

 * [01-matplotlib.ipynb](01-matplotlib.ipynb) shows how to use matplotlib, the workhorse of plotting in Python, together with pandas and seaborn.
+* [01-matplotlib-exercise.ipynb](01-matplotlib-exercise.ipynb) contains a single exercise on the basics of matplotlib, intended to cover the first half of the `01-matplotlib.ipynb` notebook.
 * [02-web-based.ipynb](02-web-based.ipynb) introduces Plotly and Bokeh, modern web-based libraries which make it very easy to create interactive visualisations.
 * [03-touching-up.ipynb](03-touching-up.ipynb) shows how to save vector graphics from matplotlib, Plotly or Bokeh for final touching up in a separate tool, for example the free and open-source [Inkscape](http://inkscape.org/).
+* [04-maps.ipynb](04-maps.ipynb) shows some ways to plot maps.

 ## Setup